osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 * current score and
 * timing information.

 Details of the API are in the Technical Guide (link coming soon).
 We recommend that you monitor the task status during simulation.
-For example, by running
+For example, by running:

 ```
 rostopic echo /vrx/task/info